Thermodynamic limits of sperm swimming precision: Abstract

 \section{Abstract}

 Sperm swimming is crucial to fertilise the egg, in nature and in assisted reproductive technologies.
 Modelling the sperm dynamics involves elasticity, hydrodynamics, internal active forces, and out-of-equilibrium noise.
-Here we demonstrate experimentally the relevance of energy dissipation for sperm beating fluctuations.
+Here we give experimental evidence in favour of the relevance of energy dissipation for sperm beating fluctuations.
 For each motile cell, we reconstruct the time-evolution of the two main tail’s spatial modes, which together trace a noisy limit cycle characterised by a maximum level of precision $p_{max}$.
 Our results indicate $p_{max} \sim 10^2 s^{-1}$, remarkably close to the estimated precision of a dynein molecular motor actuating the flagellum, which is bounded by its energy dissipation rate according to the Thermodynamic Uncertainty Relation.
 Further experiments under oxygen deprivation show that $p_{max}$ decays with energy consumption, as it occurs for a single molecular motor.
-Both observations can be explained by conjecturing a high level of coordination among the conformational changes of dynein motors.
+Both observations are explained by conjecturing a high level of coordination among the conformational changes of dynein motors.
 This conjecture is supported by a theoretical model for the beating of an ideal flagellum actuated by a collection of motors, including a motor-motor nearest neighbour coupling of strength $K$: when $K$ is small the precision of a large flagellum is much higher than the single motor one.
 On the contrary, when $K$ is large the two become comparable.
+Based upon our strong motor coupling conjecture, old and new data coming from different kinds of flagella can be collapsed together on a simple master curve.